MRU-CSIS-3512-001-202301-ASG/the-project-nsriv531/project-journal.md

 Week of 2023-03-13

-Worked on the API for ddrop.php and have it reflect the proper JSON accordingly,
+Worked on the API for ddrop.php and have it reflect the proper JSON accordingly, did this by adding the query to the query helpers as well as,

 Week of 2023-03-20
 Week of 2023-03-27